At Buckingham University, there are three stages to the selection process.

-When entering a station, introducing yourself to the interviewer(s) well is important, make good eye contact and smile, shaking hands is optional.
-If there is more than one interviewer, it is vital that you are speaking to everyone in the room, and remember the importance of eye contact.
+When entering a station, introducing yourself to the interviewer well is important.
+If there is more than one interviewer, it is vital that you speak to everyone in the room, and remember the importance of eye contact.

 Remember to sit up straight to appear engaged, and try to fidget as little as possible.
 By making all these small changes, you will be sure to come across as a professional individual.

-2. Prepare for ethical scenarios
+Prepare for ethical scenarios

 Understanding the correct way to treat patients is also a core value of the GMC.
 Showing empathy, combined with a basic understanding of a few ethical principles, will help you to show your ability to care for patients to the highest standard.